Basilemys

+Basilemys ("king turtle" in Greek) is a large, terrestrial nanhsiungchelyid turtle from the Upper Cretaceous of North and Central America.
+Basilemys has been found in rocks dating to the Campanian and Maastrichtian subdivisions of the Late Cretaceous and is considered to be the largest terrestrial turtle of its time.
+In an analysis made by Sukhanov et al. on a nansiunghelyid turtle from the Upper Cretaceous of Mongolia, it was demonstrated that Asian nanhsiungchelyids gave rise to the North American nanhsiungchelyids.

-From the species in nanhsiungchelyidae, Basilemys is considered to be most similar to tortoises.
+Amongst nanhsiungchelyids, Basilemys is considered to be most similar to tortoises.
 Many paleontologists have described the behaviors of Basilemys to likely be comparable to that of tortoises, due to living in terrestrial habitats and consuming tough plants.
-Moreover, the complex triturating surface of Basilemys indicates that they are similar to tortoises in being terrestrial herbivores.
 Basilemys is easily distinguishable from other fossil turtles due to how thick its shell is, the intricate sculpture of rows of triangular tubercles separated by pits, and its reduced inframarginal scales.
-The fossil record is abundant with material from the shell and with appendicular, but cranial and cervical material is quite rare for Basilemys.
+The fossil record is abundant with material from the shell, but cranial and cervical material is quite rare for Basilemys.

-Geological Information and Discovery
+Geological information and discovery

 Turtles were prominent members of the Upper Cretaceous and thus, their specimens found throughout North America are useful in defining biogeographic patterns.
 In 1924, a partial skeleton and crushed skull of Basilemys was collected by C.M.
 Sternberg from the Horseshoe Canyon Formation.
 However, this specimen was poorly preserved and information of the skull could not be analyzed.
 In another part of Canada, a Basilemys specimen from the Frenchman Formation of Saskatchewan retained most of the neck and cranial fragments.
-This was groundbreaking because of how scarce cranial and cervical material is for Basilemys.
 Most of the well-preserved specimens of Basilemys are of the carapace, the hard upper shell of a turtle.
-Apart from the type species Basilemys variolosa, five other species have been described to date.
+Apart from the type species, Basilemys variolosa, five other species have been described to date.
 These include B. gaffneyi, B. morrinensis, B. nobilis, B. praeclara and B. sinuosa.
 In 2018, a nearly complete shell of B. morrinensis was found from the Horseshoe Canyon Formation of Alberta.
 Basilemys specimens have also been found from the Oldman Formation and Dinosaur Park Formation.

 Other shell fragments of Basilemys have been found in the El Gallo Formation, located in Baja California.
 Like the Horseshoe Canyon Formation and the Frenchman Formation, the El Gallo Formation is a rich fossiliferous geological unit.
 The three shell fragments that were found in the El Gallo Formation represent the first record of Basilemys from the Upper Cretaceous of Mexico.
-Due to the ornamentation of the shell fragments, researchers were able to identify them as Basilemys.
-These ornamentations include shallow pits and small pyramidal elevations.
 Basilemys remains have also been recovered from the Aguja Formation, which stretches from Texas to Mexico.
-Here, shell fragments of Basilemys were found that are similar to the shell fragments found in the El Gallo Formation, also possessing the previously mentioned pits.
+Here, shell fragments of Basilemys were found that are similar to the shell fragments found in the El Gallo Formation, identified by shallow pits and small pyramidal elevations on the carapace.